yellowmessenger/documentation/docs/platform_concepts/inbox/chats/agentassistbot.md

 ### Use the Assist bot within the inbox chat screen

-> Inbox agents and inbox admins have access to the agent assist bot within the chat screen.
+> Inbox agents and inbox admins have access to the assist bot within the chat screen.

-- Inside the Inbox chat screen, simply press Cmd + K (Ctrl + K on Windows) or click on the agent assist bot icon within the chat interface to open the agent assist bot.
+- Inside the Inbox chat screen, simply press Cmd + K (Ctrl + K on Windows) or click on the assist bot icon within the chat interface to open the assist bot.
     ![](https://hackmd.io/_uploads/rygEwmyxp.png)

 - Each chat session will include a dedicated bot instance, allowing agents to ask questions or perform various operations tailored to the ongoing customer interaction.
     ![](https://hackmd.io/_uploads/rJf_D7Jxp.png)